“Anytime I needed anything, they were available for me” — Roman Levandovsky

 “There is always a ‘but’ in this imperfect world.” — Anne Bronte

-That’s what we have asked ourselves when Roman Levandovsky came to us in order to implement his dream — engage users to do more sports using simple and user-friendly platform.
-Of course, convenient payment system was one of the core objectives.
+That’s what we have asked ourselves when Roman Levandovsky came to us in order to implement his dream — engage users to do more sports using a simple and user-friendly platform.
+Of course, a convenient payment system was one of the core objectives.
 Although the challenge was tough, after a while we’ve developed the app that everyone can enjoy now.

 It’s better to live your dream while someone else manages all the work.
-That’s what we’ve created to assist you — a social network, allowing the players to enjoy the game, join events, teams, other players and collect team fees via user-friendly interface.
+That’s what we’ve created to assist you — a social network, allowing the players to enjoy the game, join events, teams, other players and collect team fees via a user-friendly interface.
 Three categories of users were interested in this platform: players, team managers, and league owners.
-We’ve allocated a functionality for each of them.
+We’ve allocated functionality for each of them.

 The main goal for players is to find the team to play in.
-Additionally it is also important to make clear and convenient payments.
+Additionally, it is also important to make clear and convenient payments.

 The core features for team managers are to create teams, find players, join events, participate in leagues and manage players’ payments.